yuex/pelican-chameleon/README.md

     CODE_HIGHLIGHT = '/theme/css/solarized-light.css'

-## Nested MENUITEMS
+## Support for Nested menu items

-For now, only 1-level nesting is allowed.
-More nesting seems not clean
+Nested menu items are put together as a drop-down button on the top navbar.
+Only 1-level nesting is allowed, because I think it's unnecessary and clumsy to have too much nesting in menu items.

     MENUITEMS = [
         ('Home', '/'),